zhangxf007/Learning-Notes/README.md

+This repo is a playground when I learning the book *Machine Learning in Action*, I write some code to reproduce the work in the book.
+Below is the original readme statement.

 Machine Learning in Action
 ==========================

 This is the source code to go with "Machine Learning in Action" by Peter Harrington published by Manning Inc.
 The official page for this book can be found here: http://manning.com/pharrington/